Written by 12:37 pm Blogs

 Modern cars use a computerized method of detecting when you’re ready to drive by using sensors in your key fob.
 When those sensors tell your car you’re coming, it automatically turns on its climate control system, which pre-heats your engine before you climb behind the wheel.

-If you let your car sit with its windows open or don’t get in for some other reason, that heat may be trapped inside—which could cause your windshield to freeze over as if it were an ice rink.
+If you let your car sit with its windows open or don’t get in for some other reason, that heat may be trapped inside, which could cause your windshield to freeze over as if it were an ice rink.

 If your car has built-in navigation, you can use it to program it not to activate climate control until after a set amount of time passes.
 This setting is called climate delay or something similar; look for it under climate in your infotainment menu.

-It’s recommended to set your climate delay at least five minutes long, which should be enough time for you to get inside, close your door and start driving before anything starts getting warm or cold.
+It’s recommended to set your climate delay at least five minutes long, which should be enough time for you to get inside, close your door, and start driving before anything starts getting warm or cold.

 Some cars will also let you program a distance requirement as well, requiring that you drive a certain number of feet before activating auto climate control.

-Clear The Window
+Clear the Window

 The best way to clear your windshield of frost is with a window de-icer.
-There are two types you can use: those that work on contact, or those that go on before you leave in the morning.
+There are two types you can use:

-If you choose a solution that goes on in advance, make sure it isn’t too strong or it might crack your windshield—and be aware it might create white residue around your car when it dries.
+If you choose a solution that goes on in advance, make sure it isn’t too strong, or it might crack your windshield — and be aware it might create white residue around your car when it dries.

-If you want to avoid these downsides, pick up some contact-style de-icer instead; simply spray it on as soon as you notice ice forming (typically during pre-dawn hours) and let dry naturally.
+If you want to avoid these downsides, pick up some contact-style de-icer instead; simply spray it on as soon as you notice ice forming (typically during pre-dawn hours) and let it dry naturally.

-Leave The Window Open A Crack
+Leave the Window Open a Crack

 Leaving your car window slightly open overnight can help prevent moisture from building up in your car’s interior, which can reduce frost buildup.
 Just remember to leave a warm item (like a heated towel) in your backseat, or you’ll have fog on your windscreen by morning.